hiposfer/o2g/README.md

     $ git clone https://github.com/hiposfer/osmtogtfs & cd osmtogtfs
     $ python setup.py install

 This will install `osmtogtfs` command on your system.
-You can also directly run the `osmtogtfs.py` script found in the source directory.
-Make sure to run it with python 3.
+Alternatively, you can also run `osmtogtfs/cli.py`.

+Make sure to run these commands with python 3.

 ## Usage
 Run the tool over your OSM data source (or whatever osmium accepts):

-    python osmtogtfs.py <osmfile>
+    osmtogtfs <osmfile>

 After a while, depending on the file size, a file named `gtfs.zip` will be produced inside the working directory.
 Moreover, if you install the package, you will get an script called `osmtogtfs` in your python path: